 WNBA superstar Sue Bird is the only female basketball player to win a championship in three different decades: 2004, 2010 and 2020.
 She has spent her entire WNBA career with the Seattle Storm.
 Meanwhile, Rebekkah Brunsun has the most – 5 championship wins – to her name.

-The “Nike Air Swoopes” was named after WNBA superstar Cheryl Swoopes in 1995.
+The “Nike Air Swoopes” was named after WNBA superstar Sheryl Swoopes in 1995.
 To put that honor in perspective: Michael Jordan was the only other basketball player, at the time, who had a shoe named after him.
+The original design featured a strap on the back of the sneaker, to assist wearers with pulling the sneaker on without damaging their nails.
+Other early WNBA greats like Lisa Leslie, Rebecca Lobo and Dawn Staley soon followed, garnering signature lines.
 Candace Parker later had some player editions drop with Adidas.
-Sabrina Ionescu and Nike appear to be next in line.
+Sabrina Ionescu and Nike were next in line.
+The Air Swoopes inspired a generation of girls to get into the game.

 In 2020, Minnesota Lynx center Sylvia Fowles showed off her defensive prowess by surpassing Rebecca Brunson to become the leading WNBA rebounder with an astonishing 3,357 backboard grabs.
 See her reach that impressive milestone here: